Farmall H: Super H

 In 1953 and 1954, International Harvester produced the Farmall Super H, which featured larger engine displacement of 164 cuin and 32 hp, along with sealed disc brakes, allowing it to be rated for two 16 in plows.
 About 29,000 Super H tractors were produced.
 The Super H was replaced by the Farmall 300.

 Farmall 300

 The Farmall 300 replaced the Super H in 1954, and was produced until 1956.
 It was restyled with chrome badging, adding a torque amplifier transmission and a 169 cuin engine with a liquefied petroleum gas option, and dropping the option for distillate fuel.
-Variants included the IH 300 utility tractor, and a 300 hiboy model.
+Variants included the IH 300 utility tractor, and a 300 highboy model.
 Total production was 29,077, with an additional 170 high-clearance models.

 Farmall 350

 The Farmall 350 replaced the 300 in 1956 as an interim measure pending the introduction of the Farmall 340.
 Built from 1956 to 1958, it was slightly restyled from the 300.
 A Continental diesel engine was available as an option.
 The 350 was gradually replaced by the newly designed Farmall 340 beginning in 1957.
 About 28,000 350s were produced.
 The 350 was produced as a utility tractor under the International Harvester 350 label, along with the IH 350 High-Utility high-clearance version, and the IH 350 Wheatland non-row-crop version.